+The Videolounge at NRW-Forum Düsseldorf invites visitors to interactively explore the history of video art from the 1970s to the present.
 Info sheets on more than 1,000 videos are posted along the walls of the lounge and make it possible to experience physically the principle of searching and finding.
-The videos can be called up individually on available tablets.
+The videos can be called up individually on available tablets or on personal smartphones.
 Comfortable seating furniture invites visitors to linger.
-In addition, an app offers specific search options.
-The selection of videos is constantly being supplemented.
+The selection of videos is constantly expanded.

 Episode 4 - selected by Ji Su Kang-Gatto

-Düsseldorf-based artist Ji Su Kang-Gatto has put together a screening program of works from the IMAI archive.
+Düsseldorf-based artist Ji Su Kang-Gatto has put together a screening program with works from the IMAI archive.
 In addition to her own videos, she is showing works by Róbert Olawuyi and Margot Zanni.